WKOO: Surge 100

-In October 2015, WEGG closed the original studio and office on Highway 117 just north of Rose Hill, and opened a new office on Main Street in Downtown Wallace.
-Shortly after, Robert Osborne discontinued his Saturday afternoon program, and took over weekday afternoons.
-Amber Rose became the midday personality, and Turtle took evenings.
+In October 2015, WEGG closed the original studio and office on Highway 117 just north of Rose Hill and opened a new office on Main Street in Downtown Wallace.
+Shortly after, Robert Osborne discontinued his Saturday afternoon program and took over weekday afternoons.
+Amber Rose became the midday personality, and Turtle took the evenings.

-From December 2015 to August 2016, WEGG's programming was simulcast daily 2pm-8am on WDJS 1430 AM in Mount Olive, North Carolina.
-This was to keep WEGG's programming available to the northern portions of Duplin County (where the 100.5 translator signal wasn't as clear) as well as the larger cities of Kinston and Goldsboro during the times when WEGG's 710 AM signal was either off the air during the night hours (due to its daytimer status) or overlapped by WOR prior to sunset.
+From December 2015 to August 2016, WEGG's programming was simulcast daily from 2 pm-8 am on WDJS 1430 AM in Mount Olive, North Carolina.
+This was to keep WEGG's programming available to the northern portions of Duplin County (where the 100.5 translator signal wasn't as clear) as well as the larger cities of Kinston and Goldsboro during the times when WEGG's 710 AM signal was either off the air during the night hours (due to its daytimer status) or overlapped by WOR before sunset.

 On March 1, 2016, WSTK began once again simulcasting WEGG.
 WSTK had, for approximately three years, been operating a Traditional Black Gospel format as "The Vine Connection" under LMA, but the format failed to sustain the station and was dropped.
 Surge Media, LLC then entered into an LMA with Media East, LLC to operate WSTK.
-The branding was planned to be completely adjusted from "Surge 100" to Surge Radio within the first week, but due to the passing of Ken Santarelli's mother on March 3, necessitating an extended trip out of town, the adjustment of on air imaging was delayed.
+The branding was planned to be completely adjusted from "Surge 100" to “Surge Radio” within the first week, but due to the passing of Ken Santarelli's mother on March 3, necessitating an extended trip out of town, the adjustment of on-air imaging was delayed.

 In late April 2016, Amber Rose quit and was replaced by Heather B. of CHOM-FM/97.7, who handled middays on WEGG via voice-tracking.
 Turtle, shortly after, left the evening shift and was replaced by Lisa G, who is also an on-air personality with internet radio station Energy 98.

-On August 10, 2016, Surge Media, LLC announced that it would be ending its LMA with Media East, LLC and would cease broadcasting on WSTK as of August 31, 2016 at 11:59 p.m.
-Surge Media, LLC was unable to generate any revenue from that station, and determined that it was not a viable option to continue operating the signal.
+On August 10, 2016, Surge Media, LLC announced that it would be ending its LMA with Media East, LLC and would cease broadcasting on WSTK as of August 31, 2016, at 11:59;p.m.
+Surge Media, LLC was unable to generate any revenue from that station and determined that it was not a viable option to continue operating the signal.